Vole Removal in New Jersey

 Trapping large populations of moles is generally not cost-effective but can be used in controlling a small, local vole population or in the extremely rare case where a vole invades a home.
 In that case, we would capture the voles with the same protocols used for mice, trapping or baiting.

 If you suspect a vole control issue in your New Jersey home, contact a wildlife removal specialist today at Cowleys Pest Services.
-We proudly serve homeowners in Lakewood, Woodbridge, Edison, Trenton, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway, and the surrounding area.
+We proudly serve homeowners in Lakewood, Somerset, Edison, Bridgewater, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway, and the surrounding area.